Thomas WK Wong 黃偉傑

 (III) A major Hong Kong property developer on whether it had any ground for resisting the enforcement in Hong Kong of a New Zealand construction arbitral award against it.

-Acting for the defence of a high value claim for damages arising out of the alleged failed performance of a long-term LNG supply contract, raising issues of contractual construction, wilful breach of contracts, liquidated damages / damages cap clauses, and the proper market valuation of the LNG cargoes in question: LCIA Arbitration No: 225461 (led by Mr David Lewis KC, with Oliver Caplin).
+Acted for the defence of a US$0.5 billion claim for damages for (i) Port Charges and (ii) the non-delivery of ten LNG cargoes arising out of the alleged failed performance of a long-term LNG supply contract, raising issues of contractual construction, wilful breach of contracts, liquidated damages / damages cap clauses, and the proper market valuation of the LNG cargoes in question: LCIA Arbitration No: 225461 (led by Mr David Lewis KC and Oliver Caplin KC).

 Asset tracing / civil fraud